 A surprising number, having dispensed the ultimate penalty, have later suffered it themselves.
 It’s said that it’s better to give than to receive but, despite their experienced eye for such matters, some of them didn’t get the memo.

 Germany too lost at least one executioner, Frederick Stigler in 1590.
-Stigler, an assistant executioner himself, found himself facing his boss Franz Schmidt, although this particular job saw Stigler taking far too prominent a role for his liking.
-One swing of the sword later, Stigler became less prominent by about twelve inches.
+Stigler, an assistant executioner himself, found himself facing his boss Franz Schmidt.
+This particular job saw Stigler, one of Schmidt’s more prominent assistants, taking far too prominent a role for his liking.
+One mighty swing of Schmidt’s sword solved the problem.
+Stigler became less prominent by about twelve inches.

 In 1718 John Price, once reprieved on condition he become a hangman, blotted his copybook with another capital crime and swung from the Triple Tree.
 In 1785 it was the turn of Thomas Woodham.
 His execution was the last time an English hangman performed the Tyburn jig.

-From top of the drops to top of the chops, we’ll pay a brief visit to La Belle France by way of its dreaded penal colonies in French Guiana.
+From top of the drops to top of the chops, we’ll pay a brief visit to La Belle France by way of its dreaded Penal Administration in French Guiana.
 In 1418, executioner Capeluche was both a brute and a cleaver of heads.
 He was however, competent enough to have trained his own replacement.
 That same replacement graduated with honours when Capeluche’s own head had to roll.

 The executioners in Guiana were volunteers.
 They were also convicts.
 Not surprisingly, they were the most hated men in the Penal Administration.
 Guards and inmates alike hated them for having turned on their fellow prisoners in return for extra privileges.
+Bad enough that they’d flouted society’s laws and rules, even worse that they then turned on their own kind as well.
 Being splashed repeatedly with the blood of fellow prisoners,however, doesn’t seem to have tempered their criminal instincts much.

 Isidore Hespel (known as ‘the Jackal’) cared not for their scorn.
 He didn’t care much for the deterrent effect of his own guillotine, either.
 Sent to Guiana for murder and having killed twice there even before becoming ‘Monsieur de Guiane,’ Hespel’s assistant also graduated with honours when Hespel committed one extra-judicial killing too many in 1921.

 Georges Bonfils didn’t fare any better.
-Having graduated to ‘Monsieur de Guiana’ in 1930 (earning universal hatred from guards and convicts alike), Bonfils too would be shaved by the ‘National Razor.
+Having graduated to ‘Monsieur de Guiana’ in 1930 Bonfils too would be shaved by the ‘National Razor.
 He would be the last of Devil’s Island’s executioners to be executed, although at least two others were murdered by fellow prisoners.

 As regular readers know, I do like crime’s more unusual case, the firsts, lasts and onlys.
 Minnesota’s George Sitts is certainly one of those.
 Born in Leroy, Minnesota on October 29, 1913, he was a serial felon, escape artist and double cop-killer.
 He was the first, last and only inmate to sit in South Dakota’s electric chair.